Jean Baptiste Pointe DuSable Commemoration Essay Competition (Elementary School Students ONLY)

 Organization & Competition Description:

 The Contest is open to students in the third (3rd) and fifth (5th) grades, and provides students with an opportunity to demonstrate excellence in the language arts and to enhance their learning in the social sciences.
-The Contest will promote the integration of the Illinois Learning Standards with the Reading Instruction Framework and Standards Based Instruction and the Partnership Office.
+The Contest will promote the integration of the Illinois Learning Standards with the Reading Instruction Framework and Standards Based Instruction and the Office of College and Career Success.

-All citywide essays winners will be recognized during the City of Chicago’s “Happy Birthday Chicago” Celebration, to be held on Wednesday, March 4, 2020.
+All citywide essay winners will be recognized and receive a monetary award at a special Chicago program.
 The first, second, and third place citywide winners in each grade will receive awards, including a monetary prize.

 - Student must complete the application and submit via email